addicteduser/TempOfThingsRepo/README.md

 # Temperature of Things

 ## Synopsis
 A project for the Internet of Things class (CSC700M AY 15-16) that makes use of multiple sensors and an MQTT broker.
 This is implemented with Java (user interface), Python (serial communication with sensor; MQTT broker publisher and subscriber), and MySQL (database).
+See `IoT Project Specs.pdf` for more info.

 ## Pre-requirements
 * Python v2.7